-- 31. Out of Saint Kitts and Nevis's seven tax treaties, two contain a provision equivalent to Article 9(2) of the OECD Model Tax Convention (OECD, 2017) requiring their state to make a correlative adjustment in case a transfer pricing adjustment is imposed by the treaty partner.
-Furthermore, four do not contain such equivalent.2 - 32.
-The remaining treaty contains a provision that is based on Article 9(2) of the OECD Model Tax Convention (OECD, 2017), but deviates from this provision for the following reason: the words if necessary in the last sentence are missing.
-This language stipulates that competent authorities are required to consult together instead of only doing so when necessary. - 33.
-Access to MAP should be provided in transfer pricing cases regardless of whether the equivalent of Article 9(2) is contained in Saint Kitts and Nevis's tax treaties and irrespective of whether its domestic legislation enables the granting of corresponding adjustments.
-In accordance with element B3, as translated from the Action 14 Minimum Standard, Saint Kitts and Nevis indicated that it will always provide access to MAP for transfer pricing cases and is willing to make corresponding adjustments, regardless of whether the equivalent of Article 9(2) of the OECD Model Tax Convention (OECD, 2017) is contained in its tax treaties. - 34.
-The draft MAP guidance explains the relationship between access to MAP and transfer pricing.
+- 43. Out of Saint Kitts and Nevis' seven tax treaties, two contain a provision equivalent to Article 9(2) of the OECD Model Tax Convention (OECD, 2017) requiring their state to make a correlative adjustment in case a transfer pricing adjustment is imposed by the treaty partner.
+Furthermore, four do not contain such equivalent.2 - 44.
+The remaining treaty contains a provision that is based on Article 9(2) of the OECD Model Tax Convention (OECD, 2017), but deviates from this provision as the words "if necessary" in the last sentence are missing.
+This language stipulates that competent authorities are required to consult together instead of only doing so when necessary. - 45.
+Access to MAP should be provided in transfer pricing cases regardless of whether the equivalent of Article 9(2) is contained in Saint Kitts and Nevis' tax treaties and irrespective of whether its domestic legislation enables the granting of corresponding adjustments.
+In accordance with element B3, as translated from the Action 14 Minimum Standard, Saint Kitts and Nevis indicated that it will always provide access to MAP for transfer pricing cases and is willing to make corresponding adjustments, regardless of whether the equivalent of Article 9(2) of the OECD Model Tax Convention (OECD, 2017) is contained in its tax treaties. - 46.
+Section 5 of Saint Kitts and Nevis' MAP guidance indicates that transfer pricing cases are considered cases that are eligible for MAP.
 This is further discussed under element B.8.